Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 • They both offer portable options to take high-speed internet on the road.

-However, both providers have significant differences.
-T-Mobile’s availability and price (especially if you’re a mobile customer) make it our recommended choice, but only in an area where you’ll get good reception and speed.
-We recommend trying it to make sure—T-Mobile has a 15-day trial period and no upfront costs, so you’ve got nothing to lose by trying it.
+However, the two providers differ significantly.
+T-Mobile's availability and pricing (especially if you're a mobile customer) make it our recommended choice, but only in areas with good reception and speed.
+We recommend trying it to make sure—T-Mobile offers a 15-day trial with no upfront costs, so you've got nothing to lose.

-Starlink is our preferred solution when you’re in the most remote parts of the United States.
-Plus, T-Mobile isn’t immune to network outages.
-In contrast, Starlink has a history of few outages as it expands its constellation of satellites.
+Starlink is our preferred solution for the most remote parts of the United States.
+Plus, T-Mobile isn't immune to network outages.
+In contrast, Starlink has a history of a few outages as it expands its constellation of satellites.
 Its speed and latency are comparable to most ISPs, and the ease of use is also a plus.
-However, for reliability that’s available anywhere, you’ll pay more than most.
+However, for reliability that's available anywhere, you'll pay more than most.

 Read on for a more in-depth breakdown of the providers and what they do best.